-Ever since iPhone X’s is out, gesture based navigation has become a mainstream thing with various Android based OS.
-Whether it’s Xiaomi or OnePlus, most Android OEMs have got their version of gesture based navigation.
+Ever since iPhone X’s is out, gesture-based navigation has become a mainstream thing with various Android-based OS.
+Whether it’s Xiaomi or OnePlus, most Android OEMs have got their version of gesture-based navigation.
 Recently with Android Pie, the stock Android has also got the taste of this new gesture navigation format.
-However, if you are someone who is still living with a phone that is using the regular button based navigation, then you have landed at the right place.
+However, if you are someone who is still living with a phone that is using the regular button-based navigation, then you have landed at the right place.

-Fluid Navigation Gesture (Beta) is the app that can fulfil all your wishes.
+Fluid Navigation Gesture (Beta) is the app that can fulfill all your wishes.
 It’s an unreleased app on Google’s Play store, which means it’s still in beta.
 But you can try it on your device without any issues, so let’s begin.

 - Fluid Navigation Gesture (Beta) app from PlayStore.